Washington's Headquarters State Historic Site: Circular Letter to the States

-Post-War (1783–1850)
+Post-war (1783–1850)

-Following Washington's departure, the house was returned to Mrs. Hasbrouck, then became the property of Isaac Hasbrouck, the third son of Jonathan and Catherine.
+Following Washington's departure, the house was returned to Mrs. Hasbrouck, and she remained until her death.
+The house then became the property of Isaac Hasbrouck, the third son of Jonathan and Tryntje.
 Upon Isaac's death in 1806, the land was divided between his five children.
 Small plots went to his three daughters, but most of the land was divided between his two sons, Jonathan III and Eli, with Jonathan III receiving the house.

 Jonathan III married Phoebe Field and together had eleven children.
 In 1817, he purchased his brother Eli's land for $15,000.
 Two of his daughters, Ann Eliza and Israela, opened a school within the house in 1833 to educate local women in the traditional English style.
 Occasionally, the Hasbroucks took on boarders as well.

 In the wake of the Panic of 1837 Jonathan III fell on hard times, and the house was put up for sale.
 His advertisement pitched the house as "the most ancient and durable building above the Highlands and for comfort and convenience unequalled by any building on the Hudson River," with a "splendid view of Highland scenery."
 With the realization of its historical significance slowly growing in the region, many efforts were proposed to preserve the house as a historic site.
 Washington Irving wrote of his desire to preserve the house, and in 1839 a corporation composed of Newburgh residents was formed to buy the house and preserve it, but their charter lapsed before any real efforts could be accomplished.
 Meanwhile, Jonathan's financial situation continued to worsen and he was forced to take a $2,000 loan in the form of a mortgage from the Loan Commissioners of the State of New York, administrators of the U.S. Deposit Fund.
 In 1848, Jonathan defaulted on the due interest payment, so the house was foreclosed and put up for sale, and Jonathan was forced to move with his wife and son to New York City.
 As there were consequently no bidders, the Loan Commissioners took possession for the State of New York.

 Under the leadership of Andrew J. Caldwell, the Loan Commissioners were by now committed to the preservation of the house as a public historic site.
 Caldwell contacted Governor Hamilton Fish, who enthusiastically supported the project.
 In October 1849, Fish wrote that he favored "securing this hallowed spot for some public object suitable and appropriate to its history."
 Public approval in Orange County was strong for the site's preservation, and subsequently a bill was introduced into the state legislature and, on April 10, 1850, Governor Fish signed into law "An Act for the Preservation of Washington's Headquarters."